Tips and tricks for running Filesets with scripts

 If there is a script that several filesets will need, don't paste the same script into each one.
 Create an empty fileset with that script, and make the other filesets dependent upon it.

-Log Script Output to the Client Log
+Log Script Output to the Client Log (macOS only)

 Have a script that needs to write details steps to a log?